Are all Weakly Convex and Decomposable Polyhedral Surfaces Infinitesimally Rigid?: Rotational flexibility

-\end{proposition} \begin{proof} Note that this formula already appears in \cite{key13}, albeit derived by different means.
+\end{proposition} \begin{proof} Note that this formula already appears in Wunderlich (1965) \cite{key13}, albeit derived by different means.
 Here we present a purely geometric proof using Figure \ref{fig4}.
 Hollow points indicate that they do not belong to the set of vertices of the Schönhardt polyhedron. \\ Now, since $ABC$ is an equilateral triangle, all its angles must be equal to $\pi/3$.
-Thus, by construction, the two segments of length $r\cos{\left( \frac{\pi}{6} \right)} $ and $r\cos{\left( \frac{\omega}{2} \right)} $ are parallel and their difference is equal to $m$, i.e.
+Thus, by construction, the two segments of length $r\cos{\left( \frac{\pi}{6} \right)} $ and $r\cos{\left( \frac{\omega}{2} \right)} $ are parallel and their difference is equal to $m$, that is,

 With the fact that cosine is bounded by $1$ and $1 - \cos{\left( \frac{\pi}{6} \right)} = 1 - \sqrt{3}/2 \approx 0.134$, we find that the overhang $m$ must satisfy

 On the other hand, observe that

 Constructing the blue circle of radius $h$ and center $P$ gives birth, upon projecting the point $A'$ onto the blue circle and connecting it to the line that passes through the points $P$ and $P'$, to the right angled triangle $PA''P''$.
 In order to find the distance between $P$ and $P''$, we can extend the line segment connecting $O$ and $P$ by a length of $ 2r \sin{ \left(\frac{\omega}{2} \right)}$.
 The trick consists in taking $2r \sin{ \left(\frac{\omega}{2} \right)} + r$ to be the diameter of a new circle.
 This circle (depicted in red) has of course radius $ \left(2r \sin{ \left(\frac{\omega}{2} \right)} + r \right)/2$ (which is the arithmetic mean of $2r \sin{ \left(\frac{\omega}{2} \right)}$ and $ r$) and intersects the segment $h$ at the point $S$ which, by the geometric properties of semi-circles, is at a distance of $\sqrt{2r^2 \sin{ \left(\frac{\omega}{2} \right)}}$ from the point $P$.
 The length of $\sqrt{2r^2 \sin{ \left(\frac{\omega}{2} \right)}}$ corresponds to the geometric mean of $2r \sin{ \left(\frac{\omega}{2} \right)}$ and $ r$.
 The only thing that is left to do is to notice that